PrincetonUniversity/gerryspam/AR/README.md

 - Cleburne County: Removed last three characters from precinct names
 - Craighead County: Removed the word "precinct" from precinct names
 - Izard County: Added "OXFORD CITY IN BROCKWELL" precinct results to Brockwell precinct.
 Added "SAGE IN MELBOURNE WARD 4" to Melbourne Ward 4 precinct.
-- Oachita County:
-    - Combined votes from "Valley 1" and "Valley 2" election results to create "Valley"
-    - Combined votes from "Circle C" into "Carroll" precinct
-    - Combined votes from "Ecore Fabre Maul" into "Ecore Fabre" precinct
-    - Combined votes from "Smackover Ward 2" into "Smackover Ward 1" precinct
 - Phillips County:
     - Removed "PRECINCT 0004" from election results based on exchange with county clerk
     - Combined results fom "PRECINCT 0005" and "PRECINCT 0006" into "PRECINCT 0005/0006"